 This Mile High Apple Pie is made with almost 5-1/2 pounds of apples, just the right amount of cinnamon and surrounded by the most perfect, buttery pie crust.
-No deep dish pie will prove to be an easy task; however, with a few simple tricks, this mile-high treat is sure to be the main attraction at your next party or holiday meal.
+Trying to pack in all that apple proved can be a bit tricky; however, with a few simple tips, this mile-high pie is sure to be a showstopper at your next party or holiday meal.

 Mile High Apple Pie

-This Mile High Apple Pie has packs a huge wow factor.
-This pie contains 5-1/2 pounds of apples and a boost of fresh apple cider.
-Classic spices of cinnamon, nutmeg cling to your fruit filling, and a flaky buttery crust to bring to tie it all together.
+This Mile High Apple Pie packs a huge wow factor.
+This pie contains 5-1/2 pounds of apples and a boost from fresh apple cider.
+Classic warm spices like cinnamon and nutmeg cling to the juicy filling, and a flaky buttery crust ties it all together.
 If you prefer a higher filling-to-crust ratio, you have stumbled upon the right recipe.

 I went through about 30 pounds of apples during the testing of this pie.
-My vision was to have a true Mile High Apple Pie, full of authentic apple flavor, without any misleading crust height.
+My vision was to have a true Mile High Apple Pie, full of deep apple flavor, without any misleading crust height.
 I wanted to avoid creating a recipe attached to a photo that makes it appear that there is a boat load of apples inside, when in reality, there is a huge gap in between the crust and the actual apple filling.
 Of course, I ran into set backs along the way.
-For example, the massive weight of my apple filling pushed through the edges of the pastry and halfway fell apart in my oven.
+For example, the massive weight of the apple filling pushed through the edges of the pastry and halfway fell apart in the oven.
 I needed to adjust my expectations about how high this pie actually is (and add an oven cleaning to my to-do list).
-I ended up redistributing the weight of the filling into a deep dish pie plate.
+I ended up redistributing the weight of the filling into a deep dish pie plate so it didn’t compromise the crust.
 The final pie had a height of about 5 inches.

 The filling does contain a massive amount of apples, so don’t expect a very clean slice when you cut the pie; it will certainly be a little messy–yet delightful–with apples tumbling out of the crust.